Skip to main content

 Driving distance410 km (255 mi)

-Today it is time to visit some of the most interesting and famous areas of Iceland: the famous geothermal area of Geysir where the Strokkur hot spring ejects its water column high into the air every 5-10 minutes and where numerous small springs boil and bubble.
-After this you only have a short drive to reach Gullfoss, surely the country’s most famous waterfall.
-You continue your drive to Lake Laugarvatn and from there to Þingvellir (Thingvellir), considered one of the geological wonders of the world where you can see the effects of the tectonic plate movements which have opened various cracks and fissures in the earth’s crust.
-It was here that the Icelandic parliament was founded in the 10th century.
+Continue your drive to Lake Laugarvatn and from there to Þingvellir National Park, considered one of the geological wonders of the world.
+Snow highlights the dramatic features where you can see the effects of tectonic plate movements which have opened various cracks and fissures in the earth's crust.
+Walk through the Almannagjá rift valley, now decorated with ice and snow.
+It was here that the Icelandic parliament was founded in the 10th century, making this a site of both geological and historical significance.

 Staying inBorgarfjörður area